Full disclosure: I’m actually a massive cheapskate.

-But that’s not the case!
-In the years since I moved to New York and bought my first pair of boots, I’ve learned of several brands that offer quality, durable, and handsome footwear for less than two hundred bucks.
+But in the six years since I’ve been reviewing boots, I’ve learned of several brands that offer quality, durable, and handsome footwear for less than two hundred bucks.

-Since I first published this article a lot of the brands have fallen off the list (thanks, inflation) but I’ve been regularly updating it and there are still a few you can trust.
-First up?
+Since I first published this article a lot of the brands have fallen off the list (thanks, inflation), but I’ve been regularly updating the best budget boots list, and there are still a few you can trust.

 - Versatile aesthetic